DavidOVM/concatWord/README.md

 ## Solution

-Latest node.js and npm required
+- Latest node.js and npm required

-Clone repo and run `npm start` or just `node src/main.js`.
+- Clone repo and run `npm start` or just `node src/main.js`.

-File called `words.txt` is required in /src
+- File called `words.txt` is required in /src

-Average Execution Time for 173k words: `340ms`
+- Average Execution Time for 173k words: `340ms` Measuring tree build and algorithm execution not file read and logs

 #### How does it work?